Nesousx/masoopy-web/content/posts/2021-02-15-Migrate-Wordpress-to-Hugo.md

 pelican-import -m markdown --wpfile -o posts ./masoopy.WordPress.2021-01-31.xml
 ```

-Before, that, I had to install a tons of programs in order to have `pelican`, and all the required components.
+Before, that, I had to install a ton of programs in order to have `pelican`, and all the required components.
 It was ugly and painful.

 ### Manual fixing